teunrensing/rpi-igw/README.md

 - `take_mono_picture() -> int`: Takes a monochrome picture using the camera and returns an integer indicating success or failure.

 Please refer to the source code for more details and implementation specifics.

----

-You can use the provided information to create a detailed and informative README.md for your GitHub repository.